ruby-concurrency/concurrent-ruby/doc/tvar.md

 We only support strong isolation if you use the API correctly.
 In order words, we do not support strong isolation.

-Our implementation uses a very simple two-phased locking with versioned locks algorithm, as per [1].
+Our implementation uses a very simple two-phased locking with versioned locks algorithm and lazy writes, as per [1].
 In the future we will look at more advanced algorithms, contention management and using existing Java implementations when in JRuby.

 See: